-As drivers, we come across both buses and bus lanes on almost every journey we make, but the law revolving when we can and can’t drive through bus lanes is a topic many of us are less familiar with.
+As drivers, we come across both buses and bus lanes on almost every journey we make, but the law dictating when we can and can’t drive through bus lanes is a topic many of us are less familiar with.

 “I read an article late last year about a reinforcement Essex County Council put in place to keep track of how many drivers used bus lanes in restricted hours and the statistics really shocked me.
 In the space of just 25 days of installing CCTV cameras surrounding bus lanes, the council managed to catch 5,000 motorists breaking the law which made them at least £300,000 in less than a month.
 This really proves how important it is to make yourself aware of the rules!”

 If this is a topic you, like many others, are unsure about, we are going to discuss and answer the question, can you drive in a bus lane?

 When Can You Drive In A Bus Lane?